The Singles Network Ministries

 The Good:

-• Partnership/collaboration among singles ministries and ministry leaders
+• Partnership and collaboration among singles ministries and their leaders

-• More self-confidence and less status shame among singles
+• Increased self-confidence and reduced shame about status among singles

-• More people are looking to God and trusting Him in this season.
+• More people are turning to God and trusting Him during this season.

 The Bad:

-• Increased Insecurity, fear, and anxiety due to the pervasive fear brought on by Covid.
+• Increased insecurity, fear, and anxiety caused by the widespread fear of COVID.

-• The singles pool has more women than men.
+• The pool of singles has more women than men.

-• Many churches have nothing for singles – not a change, just a continuation.
+• Many churches don't offer anything for singles – it's just a continuation, not a change.

 —Gloria G., Baltimore, MD, Single Parent, over 40

-Some good changes I have seen are that more churches are starting to intentionally minister to single moms through support groups, childcare help, etc. Unfortunately, I've seen very little happening for single dads or single men.
-Maybe this is because fewer men than women are interested or willing to disciple singles.
+Some positive changes I have noticed include more churches intentionally ministering to single moms through support groups, childcare assistance, etc. Sadly, I see very little efforts aimed at single dads or single men.
+Perhaps this is because fewer men than women are interested in or willing to disciple singles.

 —Dawn V., Cody Wy, Former single parent (Married)

-When I started in single adult ministry in 1998, there was excitement within church circles about its concept.
-Many churches were planning single adult ministry conferences and making other efforts to reach singles.
-Today, I don't sense that same excitement or engagement for ministry to them.
-Many churches are attempting to assimilate singles into small group ministries, while other churches don't minister to single adults at all.
-A bright beacon in singles ministry has been The Singles Network Ministries which has remained consistent and dedicated in ministry to Single Adults!
+When I started in single adult ministry in 1998, there was excitement within church circles about this concept.
+Many churches were planning single adult ministry conferences and making efforts to reach singles.
+Today, I don't sense the same enthusiasm or engagement for ministry to them.
+Many churches are trying to integrate singles into small group ministries, while others don't minister to single adults at all.
+A bright beacon in singles ministry has been The Singles Network Ministries, which has remained consistent and dedicated in its ministry to single adults.

 —Ernest J., Greenville, SC, Never-Married, over 40